quay/clair/Documentation/howto/deployment.md

 ## Distributed Deployment

-If your application needs to asymetrically scale or you expect high load you may want to consider a distributed deployment.
+If your application needs to asymmetrically scale or you expect high load you may want to consider a distributed deployment.

-In a distributed deployment each Clair node type runs in its own process.
-Typically this will be a Kubernetes\Openshift deployment or your public cloud of choice's auto scaling mechanism.
+In a distributed deployment, each Clair process runs in its own OS process.
+Typically this will be a Kubernetes or OpenShift Pod.

 A load balancer **must** be setup in this deployment model.
 The load balancer will route traffic between Clair nodes along with routing API requests via [path based routing](https://devcentral.f5.com/s/articles/the-three-http-routing-patterns-you-should-know-30764) to the correct services.
-In a Kubernetes or Openshift deployment this is usually trivialized by the Service and Routes abstractions.
-If you will be deploying on bare metal you will need to configure a load balancer appropriately.
+In a Kubernetes or OpenShift deployment this is usually handled with the Service and Routes abstractions.
+If deploying on bare metal, a load balancer will need to be configured appropriately.

 ![distributed mode multiple db deployment diagran](./clairv4_distributed_multi_db.png)

-In the above diagram a load balancer is configured to route traffic coming from the client to the correct service.
+In the above diagram, a load balancer is configured to route traffic coming from the client to the correct service.
 This routing is path based routing and requires a layer 7 load balancer.
 Traefik, Nginx, and HAProxy are all capable of this.
-As mentioned above this funtionality is native to Openshift and Kubernetes.
+As mentioned above, this functionality is native to OpenShift and Kubernetes.

-In this configuration you'd supply each node type with their own database conn string and inform each node type how to contact their dependent services.
-Each node will need to have it's mode CLI flag or ENV variable set to the appropriate node type.
+In this configuration, you'd supply each process with database connection strings and addresses for their dependent services.
+Each OS process will need to have its "mode" CLI flag or environment variable set to the appropriate value.
 See [Config Reference](../reference/config.md)